To fix or not to fix (your interest rate)

 Potential for Mortgage Stress

 If you don’t have room in your budget to accommodate rate rises this could also lead to mortgage stress.
-Digital Finance Analytics define mortgage stress as being when a household’s income does not cover its ongoing costs.
+Digital Finance Analytics defines mortgage stress as being when a household’s income does not cover its ongoing costs.

 Variable home loans provide flexibility and you can take advantage of any drops in interest rates.
-There is an element of risk involved though, so it’s important to weigh up what’s important to you, what you need out of the home-loan and whether you can financially weather potential interest rate rises.
+There is an element of risk involved though, so it’s important to weigh up what’s important to you, what you need out of the home loan and whether you can financially weather potential interest rate rises.

 Split Home Loans

 Many of my clients choose to take advantage of both options, by going for a split loan.
 A split loan lets you fix your interest rate over part of your home loan while leaving the other part variable.
 A split loan allows you to manage some of the risks of interest rate rises while still being able to make extra repayments.

 If you were hoping for a clear cut answer to the question of whether you should fix your interest rate, I’m sorry to disappoint you.
 The thing is, there is no one size fits all approach.
 It really does come down to, your circumstance, your finances, what’s important to you, and your goals.

 It’s a big decision with significant consequences.
 I work closely with my clients to analyse what they want from their home loan and compare it against what the lenders have to offer, from there I put forward recommendations, so they can make an informed decision.

 If you’d like to have a chat about whether to fix, go variable, or split your home-loan please give me a call or send me an email, I’d love to help you.